fuzzylabs/evidently-monitoring-pattern/README.md

 # Introduction

-This repo is a complete demo of real-time model monitoring using Evidently.
-Using a simple ML model which predicts house prices, we simulate model drift and outliers, and demonstrate these on a dashboard.
+This repo is a complete demo of real-time model/data monitoring using Evidently.
+Using a Random Forest Regressor to predict house prices and simulate data drift and outliers, and demonstrate these on a dashboard.

 # Outline